Back to Blog

 4 min read

-Why We Upgraded Vite in a Laravel Project — And What Broke Along the Way
+Why I Upgraded Vite in a Laravel Project — And What Broke Along the Way

 The Upgrade That Seemed Routine

-We run a Laravel-based starter kit called DataAnno Fil Starter — a lean, opinionated foundation for full-stack apps with modern tooling.
-When Vite 7 dropped, we figured: "Just bump the version, run the tests, ship it."
+I run a Laravel-based starter kit called DataAnno Fil Starter — a lean, opinionated foundation for full-stack apps with modern tooling.
+When Vite 7 dropped, I figured: "Just bump the version, run the tests, ship it."
 Famous last words.

 The upgrade wasn’t just about new features.
-We wanted better tree-shaking, improved TypeScript support, and faster cold starts.
-But more than that, we needed to stay current.
+I wanted better tree-shaking, improved TypeScript support, and faster cold starts.
+But more than that, I needed to stay current.
 Outdated tooling becomes tech debt fast, especially in starter kits where hygiene sets the tone for downstream projects.

 npm install vite@^7 laravel-vite-plugin@^1.0